AS SLOWLY AS POSSIBLE

 As this is a symposium of the Association for the Study of the Arts of the Present, you will need to become a member to participate ($65 for Full-time Faculty/Museum Staff; $45 for Graduate Students/Adjunct Faculty/Independents).
 ASAP membership entitles members to register for meetings of the association, join the listserv, and participate in association prize competitions.
 Membership also includes a subscription to the ASAP/Journal, published three times annually by Johns Hopkins University Press (an additional fee is required for shipping).
 Please note that we took these fees into account when establishing the symposium fees, so that they remain affordable.

-Public Events: You may also register for the public events as a non-participating member ($15 for Wolfgang Ernst keynote; $15 for Mieke Bal keynote; $15 for Maria Fusco performative lecture and Jeremiah Day performance; $10 for Roundtable discussion, including drink ticket).
+- Public Events: You may also register for the public events ($15 for Wolfgang Ernst keynote; $15 for Mieke Bal keynote; $15 for Maria Fusco performative lecture and Jeremiah Day performance; $10 for Roundtable discussion, including drink ticket).

-Please note that you will be asked to become an ASAP member directly after selecting your options.
-To register, please click here.
+- Please note that you will be asked to become an ASAP member directly after selecting your options.
 Should you have any questions, please feel free to contact us.